Visa Traveler

 Visa on Arrival processing time

-Third party agencies are assigned with the task of verifying the documents, accepting the Visa on Arrival fee and issuing the Visa on Arrival.
+Third-party agencies are assigned the task of verifying the documents, accepting the Visa on Arrival fee and issuing the Visa on Arrival.
 The process to fill out the form, getting the documents verified and paying the fee depends on how busy the third-party agency is.
 But usually it takes about 5 to 15 minutes.

 Visa on Arrival validity